openwisp/openwisp-config/docs/user/compiling.rst

 - if you happen to reset the firmware to initial settings, these precompiled settings will be restored as well

-The following procedure illustrates how to compile a custom `OpenWRT
+The following procedure illustrates how to compile a custom `OpenWrt
 <https://openwrt.org/>`_ image with a precompiled minimal
 ``/etc/config/openwisp`` configuration file: